 24:15 So Yahweh sent a pestilence upon Israel from the morning even to the time appointed: and there died of the people from Dan even to Beersheba seventy thousand men.

-The Syriac and Arabic versions read: “until the sixth hour of the day”, which is noon.
+Syriac & Arabic: “until the sixth hour of the day”, which is noon.

 1Chronicles 16:40 To offer burnt offerings unto Yahweh upon the altar of the burnt offering continually morning and evening, and to do according to all that is written in the law of Yahweh, which He commanded Israel;